Chapter 18 Renal tubular acidosis

 - dRTA CaP stones (alkaline urine, hypocitraturia, hypercalciuria)

-- nephrocalcinosis (in inherited forms particularly)
+- nephrocalcinosis (near-universal in inherited forms)

 18.1.4 Investigation of suspected RTA